CounterpartyXCP/counterparty-core/docs/CounterpartySpec.rst

 one alloted ``OP_RETURN`` output.

 For identification purposes, every Counterparty transaction’s ‘data’ field is prefixed by the string ‘CNTRPRTY’, encoded in UTF‐8.
-In testing, this string is simply ‘TEST’.
 This string is long enough that transactions with pseudo‐random data stored in the ``OP_RETURN`` field will be extremely unlikely to be mistaken for Counterparty transactions.
+In testing, this string is simply ‘XX’.

 Every Bitcoin transaction carrying a Counterparty transaction must have between one and three outputs: the destination output (optional), the data output